ctrlplusb/easy-peasy/website/docs/docs/api/listeners.md

 ## Listening to specific stages of a thunk

+By default when you resolve a thunk as a target your listener will be triggered when the respective thunk succeeds or fails.

 It is possible to target specific stages of a thunk (e.g. start, success, fail) when defining your listeners.

 The action creators (i.e. the action instances used to dispatch an action with) have their "types" bound against them as properties.